-How to start well-being: step by step
+How to start well-being: an introduction

 An effective and committed employee is also characterized by good physical and mental health.
 According to Bupa’s report from 2015, 85% of employees believe that their employer is responsible for their health and well-being.
 That is why more and more businesses adopt measures focusing on improving the well-being of its employees.